 Mesa Aftercare And Alumni Services

 The transition from intensive treatment to independent daily life can be challenging.
-For some, these challenges may trigger cravings that drive them to return to drug or alcohol abuse.
+For some, these challenges may trigger cravings that drive them to return to drug or alcohol use.
 Sober living can be made easier and more fulfilling by participating in Mesa aftercare and alumni support services.
 Aftercare programs can boost morale, help to prevent relapse and keep a person focused on their recovery.

 In Mesa, a variety of programs may exist that can meet a person’s aftercare needs, including: